hheydaroff/walkyourcalories_html/README.md

 - DevOps:
   - Docker
   - Docker Compose
+  - Nginx (as reverse proxy)

 ## Prerequisites
 - Python 3.9+
 - Docker and Docker Compose (for containerized deployment)
 - Node.js and npm (for frontend development)
+- OpenSSL (for generating SSL certificates)

 ## Installation